supertestnet/superstore/README.md

 - [x] Portable shipping status -- previously when you click Shipped on an order, Magic Webstore stored the fact that you shipped that product in your browser's local storage.
 If you did that on your computer and then went to manage your store on your phone, your phone wouldn't know you shipped the product, so it would still show it as needing to be shipped.
 (Unless the money went into a bitcoin address and then you withdrew it.)
 Now I made it so that when you click Shipped on an order, Magic Webstore sends a dm that references the shipped order in a tag, and then if you switch devices Magic Webstore can load those dms and thus know which orders you shipped.
 - [x] Better error handling -- sometimes mempool.space's api starts rate-limiting you, which causes errors, which can stop the page from running.
 Worst case scenario: you just paid for an order when the page crashes and you lose your money forever.
 - [x] Change "sign up" to "get started"
+- [x] Revise homepage to look more like an altcoin website such as https://www.getmonero.org/ -- they really no how to make a site look nice